 There's a reputational issue, too.
-More than other sectors, charities largerly depend on public trust, and are thus expected to be ultra-transparent.
+More than other sectors, charities depend on public trust, and are expected to be ultra-transparent.

-It only takes one or two examples of fraud or financial mismanagement for faith in the entire concept of supporting charity to take a substantial knock.
+It only takes one example of fraud or financial mismanagement for faith in the concept of supporting the charity to be dented.